• Skip to primary navigation

 Blank wsreset Screen

-Clear Location History Option in Windows
+Clear Location History From Windows computer

-6. Clear Windows Icon Cache
+6. Clear Windows Explorer Icon Cache

 Clear Windows Icon Cache